iRedSC/DPELib/datapacks/making_a_data_pack/data/minecraft/tags/functions/README.md

 ```

  - `"values"` is a list of function resource locations.
  - `"replace"`, whether or not to replace this tag from any lower priority data packs (optional, defaults to false).
-Don't set this to true unless you have a very good reason to do so, as it may mess up the functionality of other datapacks. **You should NEVER set `"replace"` to true in the `tick` or `load` tags!**
+Don't set this to true unless you have a very good reason to do so, as it may mess up the functionality of other data packs. **You should NEVER set `"replace"` to true in the `tick` or `load` tags!**

 #### `tick.json`:
 A list of functions that will be run every tick, similar to a repeating command block.
-It's best to have one or two ticking functions, and use those to run the rest of your functions using conditionals, this will keep your datapack more efficient.
+It's best to have one or two ticking functions, and use those to run the rest of your functions using conditionals, this will keep your data pack more efficient.

 #### `load.json`:
 A list of functions that will run once on world load, or reload (`/reload`).